edo9300/SCSFW/README.md

 ## Usage
 Boot in NDS mode to launch [nds-hbmenu](https://github.com/devkitPro/nds-hb-menu), and from there load other homebrews (for example [TWiLightMenu](https://github.com/DS-Homebrew/TWiLightMenu/))
+This custom firmware supports assigning a specific nds file to specific hotkeys, to configure it press A + B when launching it
 For the non Rumble variants, the firmware will store extra information about the currently inserted card allowing homebrews accounting for it (like https://github.com/edo9300/nitrohax-usercheat-supercard) to boot the inserted card without hotswapping